wingkeet/mongodb-runrs/README.md

 ```

 ### Getting Started
 There are 3 bash shell scripts: `runrs.sh`, `mongoshell.sh` and `shutdown.sh`.
-To run a 3-node replica set, consisting of a primary node and two secondary nodes:
+To run a 3-node replica set consisting of a primary node and two secondary nodes:
 ```
 cd ~/mongodb-runrs
 ./runrs.sh